Sherman County, Nebraska Land For Sale (5 results)

 * Ideal opportunity for operators looking to expand or investors seeking quality Nebraska farmland

-AgWest Land is pleased to present this 319.96 acre irrigated farm located in Sherman County, Nebraska.
-This property offers an excellent opportunity to add a high-quality tract of productive cropland to an existing farming operation or land investment portfolio.
-With strong water resources, productive soils, modern irrigation infrastructure, and outstanding access, this farm checks many of the boxes buyers look for in a long-term agricultural investment.
+AgWest Land is pleased to present this 320 acre irrigated farm, offered in 2 tracts, located in Sherman County, Nebraska.
+This property offers an excellent opportunity to add high-quality tracts of productive cropland to an existing farming operation or land investment portfolio.
+With strong water resources, productive soils, modern irrigation infrastructure, and outstanding access, these farms check many of the boxes buyers look for in a long-term agricultural investment.

-The farm is well-positioned for efficient row crop production and offers flexibility for various cropping strategies.
+The farms are well-positioned for efficient row crop production and offer flexibility for various cropping strategies.
 The combination of irrigated and dryland acres allows an operator to maximize yield potential while managing input costs and operational efficiency.
-With reliable water, strong infrastructure, and favorable access, this property is well-suited for both owner-operators and absentee landowners seeking a dependable income-producing asset.
+With reliable water, strong infrastructure, and favorable access, these properties are well-suited for both owner-operators and absentee landowners seeking a dependable income-producing asset.

 Location and Access

-This farm is located in Sherman County, Nebraska, an area known for its strong agricultural productivity and well-established farming community.
-The property benefits from excellent access, with good gravel roads bordering three sides of the farm.
+This farms are located in Sherman County, Nebraska, an area known for its strong agricultural productivity and well-established farming community.
+The properties benefit from excellent access, with good gravel roads bordering most sides of the farms.
 This layout allows for convenient movement of equipment, grain trucks, and irrigation service vehicles throughout the growing season.

 The strong road access also enhances long-term value and usability, minimizing concerns related to wet conditions or seasonal access challenges.
 Farms with multiple points of access are increasingly desirable, particularly for larger operations that rely on efficient logistics during planting and harvest.